Path Channels and Plan Extension Kernels: a Mechanistic Description of Planning in a Sokoban RNN: The Planning Algorithm

-Analysis of the combined encoder kernels mapping to box-movement channels (\cref{fig:encoder-planning-kernels}) reveals structures that initiate planning.
-These kernels detect relevant features—such as targets, boxes or the agent's position—a few squares away along (for box) or against (for target) the channel's specified cardinal direction.
-This allows the network to activate initial plan segments, effectively starting the bidirectional search.
+Analysis of simplified encoder kernels mapping from the game observations to box movement path channels show structures that initialize path channel activations.
+These kernels detect relevant features (such as targets, boxes, or the agent's position) to add activations to initialize path segments, such as moving towards targets or away from boxes.